mourendxu/TD-OpenCV3TOP/README.md

 ### Other
 * If the CS gods be willing, we might do a CUDA version of this plugin.
 The documentation might be as long as this one.
-* Have fun and maybe make a TD version of TikTok.
+* Have fun and go make a TD version of TikTok.